deanturpin/germs.dev/posts/ev-myths.md

 ## Cold weather 2: EVs have a shorter range in winter

 Very true.
 All batteries are affected by the cold.

+## They catch on fire

+OK, so even if they did -- they are very much less likely to catch fire than an ICE vehicle -- how many burning cars do you see?
+I'm not sure I've ever seen one.
+So it's probably not worth worrying about.
+And it's odd that people trust electric buses and taxis to not spontaneously combust but not privates cars.
+What about milk floats?

+ICE vehicles contain: sparks, oxygen and fuel; basically a rolling fire triangle.

+## EVs production is more damaging to the environment

+Queue photo of opencast mine.
+It's not without irony that the ICE proponents highlight mining for EV materials, where do they think petrol comes from?!

 ## References